utsav9211/AI-resume-shortlisting/README.md

 - The Streamlit UI calls the API at `http://localhost:5000` by default.
 Set `st.secrets['API_URL']` to a different URL if needed.
  - The Streamlit UI calls the API at `http://localhost:5000` by default.
 Set `st.secrets['API_URL']` to a different URL if needed.

 Note on IPv6/IPv4 bindings: `localhost` may resolve to `::1` (IPv6) or `127.0.0.1` (IPv4).
-On macOS, other services (e.g., AirPlay/AirTunes) may be bound to port 5000 on IPv6 and return 403.
-If `curl` returns a 403 or you see that your requests are not reaching Flask, use 127.0.0.1 explicitly or force IPv4:
+On macOS, other services (e.g., AirPlay/AirTunes) may bind to port 5000 on IPv6 and return 403.
+If `curl` returns a 403 or you see that your requests are not reaching Flask, use `127.0.0.1` explicitly or force IPv4:

 ```bash
 curl -4 -v -F "file=@data/resumes_sample/sample1.txt" http://127.0.0.1:5000/predict